-Construction companies, pipelines, publishing companies, railroads, and TV and radio broadcasters must utilize the double weighted sales factor, apportionment method with factor modifications.
-Requirements for apportionment formulas of the businesses listed in this paragraph are contained in the Arkansas Corporation Income Tax Regulations which may be obtained from www.dfa. arkansas.gov.
+Construction companies, pipelines, and railroads must utilize the double weighted sales factor, apportionment method with factor modifications.
+Requirements for apportionment formulas of the businesses listed in this paragraph are contained in the Arkansas Corporation Income Tax Regulations which may be obtained from www.dfa.arkansas.gov.